-- We require all staff working in Purchasing, Operations and Human Resources to have completed training on Modern slavery.
-This was completed, before the end of this period we will conduct a further review to see which other departments should be enrolled onto the training and/or implement any new training updates. - We have also recently reviewed our supply chain against our enhanced 'New Supplier Approval' process and built a supplier risk register into our contract database to record outcomes as well launching a supplier code of conduct whilst launching a new procurement policy and process.
-A full roll out of this new process will be completed early 2024. - In 2023, we have also been working towards being certified as an accredited Real Living Wage employer, outlining our commitment to ensuring our employees and anyone working for us through our supply chain is compensated in line with the real living wage.
+- We require all staff working in Purchasing, Operations and Human Resources (together with SLT and Executive members and Centre Directors) to have completed training on Modern Slavery. - We regularly review our supply chain against our supplier approval process and have built a supplier risk register into our contract database to record outcomes as well launching a supplier code of conduct whilst launching a procurement policy and process.
+This process is reviewed annually with all other policies. - In 2023, we became certified as an accredited Real Living Wage employer, outlining our commitment to ensuring our employees and anyone working for us through our supply chain is compensated in line with the real living wage.